 If the workers are competent then there is truly little need for a manager to guide them.
 Therefore, span of control is inversely proportional to subordinate competence, trust and layers of management.
 The higher your span of control, the fewer the layers of management you need for your process improvement organization structure.

 The funny thing about all of this is that your layers of management are a lot more expensive than improving workers effectiveness through increased training performance, and yet we focus on adding management layers instead of worker performance.

 The average span of control in Japanese chemical companies is 20 versus 8 at similar US plants.
 It is even worse for the US government (non-military).

 Low spans of control indicate that employees are being micro-managed, and there is too much emphasis on hierarchy in getting work done.
-By increasing the number of employees each manager supervises, an organization “flattens” allowing productivity to increase.
+By increasing the number of employees each manager supervises, an organization “flattens” the structure, which empowers employees and allows productivity to increase.
 But, to realize this increased productivity, you will need to make sure your workers are competent through training and aligned to the product flow instead of by function.